pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 ## CHAMPION SPLIT

-Heal to ~26+ before Champ or to ~50+ to play safely (see Red Helper for more specific damage ranges).
+Heal to ~50+ HP to play safely; (see Red Helper for more specific damage ranges).

+> If turn 1 Sky Attack, use Full Restore (or Super Potion or Potion) in order to live non crit Sky Attack.

 Champion:
-- Pidgeot: X Acc + X Speed + HD
+- Pidgeot: X Speed + X Accuracy + HD
-- Alakazam: HD (EQ if skipped PPUP)
+- Alakazam: HD
 - Rhydon: HD
 - Gyarados: HD
 - Arcanine: HD
 - Venusaur: HD

+> If desparate for Champ Red Bar to PB only Potion if you can keep red bar and consider the advanced notes for Champ copied below where we typically use X Acc turn 1:
+> If you are playing champ safely, you can ignore the notes below.

 Turn 1 Sky Attack Basics:
 - Yolo Strat after using X Acc turn 1 is to HD Pidgeot, X Speed on Zam (~⅓ to live), and HD all.